VeerMuchandi/istio-on-openshift/DeployingIstioWithMinishift.md

 ```
 oc get pods -w -n istio-system --as system:admin
 ```
 This addon invokes an installer pod `openshift-ansible-istio-installer-job-xxxx` which installs istio on openshift and completes.
+> **Note** By default, OpenShift doesn’t allow containers running with user ID 0 ie root.
+Currently all the Istio containers run as root.
+Installer enables containers running with UID 0 for Istio’s service accounts and the supporting service accounts such as prometheus, grafana etc.
+> Also, a service account that runs application pods needs privileged security context constraints as part of sidecar injection.
+We will deal with this when we are installing a sample application.

 This will take a few minutes.
 You should see the istio pods initializing until you see the final state as

 ```
 NAME                                          READY     STATUS      RESTARTS   AGE